canro91/canro91.github.io/_posts/2020-08-29-HowITakeNotes.md

 cover-alt: How I take notes
 ---

-Some time ago, I commented on a discussion on dev.to titled [How do you make notes?](https://dev.to/kvanrooyen/how-do-you-make-notes-3444) Here is my long reply.
+Some time ago, I commented on a discussion on dev.to titled [How do you make notes?](https://dev.to/kvanrooyen/how-do-you-make-notes-3444).
+Here is my long reply.

 ## Plain text and Markdown

 I love plain text.
 It's future-proof.
-You can use any text editor to edit text files.
+I can use any text editor to edit text files.
 Notepad++, SublimeText, Vim, Visual Studio Code, you name it.
 I use plain text for almost everything.

 I write all my notes using [Markdown](https://www.markdownguide.org/).
 It's formatted plain text that renders to HTML.
 Markdown is already on README files in GitHub and almost everywhere on the Internet.